What is IADC Therapy?

 César is an IADC therapist and certified IADC trainer.
 He serves as the liaison between the EMDR and IADC communities and is in Ann Arbor Michigan.
 César co-authored a chapter on IADC Therapy in the book New techniques of grief therapy: Bereavement and Beyond by Robert Neimeyer, a prominent figure in the field of grief therapy.
 César offers individual and small group IADC training for licensed mental health professionals virtually.
 To contact César or to learn more about IADC training see his website at www.iadctherapy.com.

-Noelle St. Germain-Sehr, Ph.D., LPC-S, NCC, ACMHP
+Noelle R. St. Germain-Sehr, Ph.D., LPC-S, NCC, ACMHP

-Dr. St. Germain-Sehr is a Licensed Professional Counselor Supervisor in Texas, a National Certified Counselor and an ACISTE Certified Mental Health Professional trained to assist individuals with integrating spiritually transformative experiences.
+Dr. Noelle R. St. Germain-Sehr is a Licensed Professional Counselor Supervisor in Texas, a National Certified Counselor and an ACISTE Certified Mental Health Professional trained to assist individuals with integrating spiritually transformative experiences.
 She is an IADC therapist and trainer with advanced training and expertise in transpersonal counseling.
 Dr. St. Germain-Sehr has been in clinical practice since 1993, holds membership in multiple professional counseling organizations, and has served on several editorial and professional boards.
 Her research focuses on improving mental health providers’ effectiveness in addressing transpersonal issues, especially related to after-death communication.
 She has several publications and has presented extensively on after-death communication and transpersonal counseling.

-Dr. Allan L. Botkin, Psy.D.
+Allan L. Botkin, Psy.D

 A Message from IADC Founder Dr. Allan L. Botkin